 On the basis of a signal being installed at the MD 223/Woody Terrace intersection, staff concludes that the intersection would operate adequately.
 There are no on-site circulation issues.
-The Countywide Planning Division concludes that adequate access roads will exist as required by Section 24-124 of the Prince George's County Code if the application is approved with conditions.
+Adequate access roads will exist as required by Section 24-124 of the Prince George's County Code.

-7. Schools-The Historic Preservation and Public Facilities Planning Section has reviewed this subdivision plan for adequacy of school facilities in accordance with Section 24-122.02 of the Subdivision Regulations and CB-30-2003 and CR-23-2003 and concluded the following:
+9. Schools-The Historic Preservation and Public Facilities Planning Section has reviewed this subdivision plan for adequacy of school facilities in accordance with Section 24-122.02 of the Subdivision Regulations and CB-30-2003 and CR-23-2003 and concluded the following: